pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       the connection.

-      The properties to be modified and their new values are specified using the --property option, which can be specified multiple times.
+      The properties to be modified and their new values are specified using the --property option, which may be specified multiple times.

+      The --propertylist option can be used to reduce the modifications to only a specific list of properties.

       Example:

-        pywbemcli instance modify CIM_blah.fred=3 -p id=3 -p strp="bla bla"
+        pywbemcli instance modify CIM_blah.fred=3 -P id=3 -P arr="bla bla",foo

     Options:
-      -P, --property name=value       Optional property names of the form name=value.
-Multiple definitions allowed,
-                                      one for each property to be included in the createdinstance.
-Array property values
-                                      defined by comma-separated-values.
-                                      EmbeddedInstance not allowed.
+      -P, --property PROPERTYNAME=VALUE
+                                      Property to be modified, with its new value.
+                                      May be specified multiple times.
+Array
+                                      property values are specified as a comma- separated list; embedded instances are not
+                                      supported.
+Default: No properties modified.
-      -p, --propertylist <property name>
+      -p, --propertylist PROPERTYLIST
-                                      Define a propertylist for the request.
-If option not specified a Null property list is created.
-Multiple properties may be defined
+                                      Reduce the properties to be modified (as per --property) to a specific property list.
+                                      Multiple properties may be specified with
-                                      with either a comma separated list defining the option multiple times. (ex: -p pn1 -p pn22 or -p pn1,pn2).
-If defined as empty string an empty propertylist is created.
-The server uses the propertylist to limit
+                                      either a comma-separated list or by using the option multiple times.
+The empty string will cause no properties to be modified.
-                                      changes made to the instance to properties in the propertylist.
+                                      Default: Do not reduce the properties to be modified.
+      -i, --interactive               Prompt for selecting an instance from a list.
+If used, the INSTANCENAME argument
-      -i, --interactive               If set, `INSTANCENAME` argument must be a class rather than an instance and user is presented with a list of instances of the class from which the instance to process is selected.
+                                      must be a class name, and the instances of that class are presented.
-      -V, --verify                    If set, The change is displayed and verification requested before the change is
-                                      executed
+      -V, --verify                    Prompt for confirmation before performing a change, to allow for verification of
+                                      parameters.
+Default: Do not prompt for
+                                      confirmation.
-      -n, --namespace <name>          Namespace to use for this operation, instead of the default namespace of the connection -h, --help                      Show this message and exit.
+      -n, --namespace NAMESPACE       Namespace to use for this command, instead of the default namespace of the connection.
+      -h, --help                      Show this message and exit.